-Except as otherwise indicated, the fund's investment objective and policies are not fundamental and may be changed without a vote of shareholders.
-There can be no assurance that the fund's investment objective will be met.

-Any investment restrictions herein which involve a maximum percentage of securities or assets shall not be considered to be violated unless an excess over the percentage occurs immediately after, and is caused by, an acquisition or encumbrance of securities or assets of, or borrowings by, the fund, except as described below with respect to asset coverage for fund borrowings.
+Except as otherwise indicated, each fund's investment objective and policies are not fundamental and may be changed without a vote of shareholders.
+There can be no assurance that each fund's investment objective will be met.
+Any investment restrictions herein which involve a maximum percentage of securities or assets shall not be considered to be violated unless an excess over the percentage occurs immediately after, and is caused by, an acquisition or encumbrance of securities or assets of, or borrowings by, a fund, except as described below with respect to asset coverage for fund borrowings.

-The fund has elected to be classified as a diversified series of an open-end management investment company.
+Each fund has elected to be classified as a diversified series of an open-end management investment company.
 A diversified fund may not, with respect to 75% of total assets, invest more than 5% of total assets in the securities of a single issuer (other than cash and cash items, US government securities or securities of other investment companies) or invest in more than 10% of the outstanding voting securities of such issuer.
 A fund's election to be classified as diversified under the 1940 Act may not be changed without the vote of a majority of the outstanding voting securities (as defined herein) of the fund.
+Each fund is also subject to additional diversification requirements imposed by Rule 2a-7 under the 1940 Act.

-The following fundamental policies may not be changed without the approval of a majority of the outstanding voting securities of the fund which, under the 1940 Act and the rules thereunder and as used in this SAI, means the lesser of (1) 67% or more of the voting securities present at such meeting, if the holders of more than 50% of the outstanding voting securities of the fund are present or represented by proxy, or (2) more than 50% of the outstanding voting securities of the fund.
+The following fundamental policies may not be changed without the approval of a majority of the outstanding voting securities of a fund which, under the 1940 Act and the rules thereunder and as used in this SAI, means the lesser of (1) 67% or more of the voting securities present at such meeting, if the holders of more than 50% of the outstanding voting securities of a fund are present or represented by proxy, or (2) more than 50% of the outstanding voting securities of a fund.

-As a matter of fundamental policy, the fund may not do any of the following:
+As a matter of fundamental policy, a fund may not do any of the following: